 We have presented a novel study of wishes from an NLP perspective.
-Using the first-of-its-kind WISH corpus, we generated domain-independent wish templates that improve wish detection performance across product reviews and political discussion posts.
-Much work remains in this new research area, including the creation of more types of features.
-Also, due to the difficulty in obtaining wishannotated training data, we plan to explore semisupervised learning for wish detection.
+Using the first-of-its-kind WISH corpus, we presented a technique for generating domain-independent wish template features that improve wish detection performance across product reviews and political discussion posts.
+Much work remains in this new research area, including the careful examination of more types of features, as well as methods that do not require as much labeled training data for domain transfer.